fieldtrip/website/tutorial/coregistration_opm.md

 _Figure: sensors aligned with the anatomical MRI._

 We can see that the participant was not positioned very high in the FieldLine helmet.
 This particular example was acquired to demonstrate the coregistration, not for an actual OPM MEG measurement.

+{% include markup/warning %}
+Here we have coregistered the OPM sensor positions of the template helmet with the anatomical MRI.
+However, the FieldLine smart helmet does not have fixed sensor positions but is designed to slide the OPM sensors inwards until they touch the scalp.

+For a real OPM measurement you should therefore not use this `fieldlinebeta2.mat` template helmet, but the OPM positions as they are determined in the fif file of your recording.
+Following **[ft_preprocessing](/reference/ft_preprpocessing)** the OPM sensor positions are represented in the `data.grad` field, which you can also read from the fif file using **[ft_read_sens](/reference/fileio/ft_read_sens)**.
+{% include markup/end %}

 ## Coregistration using the sensors following the head shape